nj22az/nj22az.github.io/index.md

 ---
 layout: home
-title: "Nils Johansson's Blog"
+title: "The Office of Nils Johansson"
 ---

-Welcome to my blog.
-This site is powered by [GitHub Pages](https://pages.github.com/) and uses Markdown for posts.
+Welcome to my website.